Oklahoma Auto Insurance Quotes

 Understanding Driving Laws in Oklahoma

-While many driving laws are the same in every state, there are some unique laws drivers in Oklahoma should know.
+While traffic laws are nearly the same in every state, there are some unique laws drivers in Oklahoma should know.
 The mandatory point system helps the DPS keep track of your driving record.
-Starting with zero points, you'll accumulate them for violations.
+Starting with zero points, you’ll accumulate them for violations.
 If you accrue 10 points in five years, the state will suspend your license.

 While driving, make sure you check signs on the road for speed limits.
 However, if there are no signs posted, certain types of streets and highways have maximum speed limits.